-Quick Plan of Action for Recovering Photos from a Memory Card
+Quick Plan of Action to Recover Deleted Photos from SD Card

-To cut to the chase, here’s a quick plan of action to try if your photos or videos have gone missing from your memory card or you’ve accidentally deleted them.
-You can find a much more detailed version below.
+To cut to the chase, here’s a quick plan of action to try if your photos or videos have gone missing from your SD card or you’ve accidentally deleted them.
+The good news is that there’s a good chance you can recover your deleted photos from the SD card.
+You can find a much more detailed version below, but here’s the quick version:

 - Stop using the memory card.
 This is important because overwriting the data will make it harder to recover deleted files from it.
-Take it out of your camera or phone.
+Take the card out of your camera or phone.

-- Scan the memory card with the free trial versions of either Disk Drill or Stellar Photo Recovery.
+- Scan the memory card with the free trial versions of SD card recovery software.
+Either Stellar Photo Recovery or Disk Drill are good places to start.
 Both have free trials, versions for Windows and Mac, and are straightforward to use.
-The scan will show you whether any files can be found and recovered.
+The scan using the free trial will show you whether any files can be found and recovered.

 - Recover the files.
-If the apps can find the files, you can then decide whether to buy a full license to run the actual recovery process or to try one of the other options covered below.
+If the apps can find the deleted photos, you can then decide whether to buy a full license to actually recover lost photos.
+If you’d prefer not to buy a license, there are also free alternatives, although they’re less user-friendly (more on that below).

 Help, My Photos Are Gone!

 First off, don’t panic.
-Take enough photos, and this will happen to all of us at some point.
+It happens to all of us at some point.
+Accidental deletion and the ever-present risk of data loss is an occupational hazard of working with digital photos.
 I can’t promise you’ll be able to recover your photos, but there are some things you can definitely try that often work.
 Troubleshooting this involves working methodically.

 Second, stop shooting new photos or recording new videos.
 As in, right now.
 The more you continue writing to the memory card, the harder it’s going to be to recover what’s there.
-Depending on what has gone wrong, you run the risk of writing over the original photos, effectively burying them deeper.
+Depending on what has gone wrong, you run the risk of writing over the original photos, effectively burying them deeper (and potentially beyond recovery).

 Isolate the Problem